 Of course there are plenty of racist and misogynistic jokes, but they’re more akin to Trump’s name calling.
 Racist and misogynistic jokes aren’t funny or even meant to be funny; like Trump’s epithets for his opponents, they’re meant to be cutting, cruel, and dehumanizing.

 It’s amazing that Trump’s labeling Marco Rubio “Little Marco” and Ted Cruz “Lying Ted” worked so well with Republican primary voters.
 Republican elites had long been playing to the basest instincts of the base, and Trump figured out how to exploit them.
 You have to give him that.

-In one way, though, Trump is hilarious, but only if his presidency is as imaginary as the mortal threats he peddles to his ardent supporters.
-His pomposity, constant bragging, limited vocabulary (For him almost everything is either tremendous (mostly he himself) or disastrous (everything that isn’t him or his), and incoherence are comedy gold.
+Trump was hilarious, as long as his presidency was as imaginary as the mortal threats he peddles to his ardent supporters.
+His pomposity, constant bragging, limited vocabulary.
+For him almost everything is either tremendous (mostly he himself) or disastrous (everything that isn’t him or his), and incoherence are comedy gold.
 Stephen Colbert suggested that given Trump’s unpredictability, the best stand-in for Trump in Hillary Clinton’s debate preparation would be a jack-o-lantern tied on top of a drunken bear.
-In this clip from his the Late Night Show, Colbert highlights Trump’s aggressive nastiness:
+In this clip from his the Late Night Show, Colbert highlights Trump’s aggressive nastiness.